Skip to content

 A measured take:

-If you do want a biological-age readout, understand that the providers selling it mostly **test but don't treat** — the defining catch of the DTC lab band.
-We map that trade-off in longevity clinics vs lab memberships vs Rx telehealth, and we explain which markers on a longevity panel are actually useful versus vanity in our broader longevity medicine evidence guide.
+If you do want a biological-age readout, the best-built consumer option is worth picking carefully — we grade the most prominent DTC methylation test, which reports the DunedinPACE clock, in our TruDiagnostic TruAge review — and the founder-branded membership version of TruAge in our Tally Health review.
+And understand that the providers selling it mostly test but don't treat — the defining catch of the DTC lab band.
+We map that trade-off in longevity clinics vs lab memberships vs Rx telehealth, and we sort which markers on a longevity panel are actually useful versus vanity in what do longevity biomarker panels actually test?.
+And before paying for an epigenetic clock at all, see whether a free biological-age test or calculator gets you a more actionable number — the open, outcome-validated PhenoAge formula runs off a basic blood panel for nothing.
+For a free, lab-free measure that predicts mortality through strength and balance, see the sitting-rising test and longevity.

 Bottom line

 Epigenetic clocks are a legitimate scientific tool that predicts aging-related risk across populations — and a poor personal dashboard.
 They disagree with each other, they're noisy enough that a single sample can swing by years, they aren't standardized or FDA-cleared, and — most important — lowering your clock score has never been shown to make you live longer.
 Use them, if at all, as a one-time curiosity, not as a scoreboard for your supplement budget.
+If you've decided to buy one anyway, we rank the at-home options by defensibility in our best at-home biological-age test guide.
 For an independently graded look at the providers selling biological-age testing and the longevity therapies around it, see our longevity clinic rankings.

 Frequently asked questions